 Grace and peace to you!

-I hope you have fun sharing the attached family devotional and activities with your children.
-Take good care as you embark on this important mission and be well.
-You’ve got this!
+I hope you enjoy sharing the attached family devotional and activities with your kiddos!
+Take care during the week ahead.
+With God’s love, we’ve got this!

 With Deep Blessings,

 P.S.: Just in case my hyperlink doesn’t work, here’s the link to that video I mentioned – https://my.amplifymedia.com/